pat0nn/b-vote/README.md

 ***

 To play around by spinning off multiple custom nodes, use the `register_with/` endpoint to register a new node.
-You can do this by run a new port in another terminal with command.
+You can do this by run a new port in another terminal.
 Example:
 ```sh
 python3 app.py 8001